ExcitedExplorer101/LeetCode-Solutions/Easy/459_Repeated_Substring_Pattern/README.md

 ### 📌 Key Insights

 - **Removing the first and last character removes:**
-  The original full `s` that appears at position 0 in s + s And the mirrored full `s` at the end
+  The original full `s` that appears at position 0 in s + s and The mirrored full `s` at the end

 ### ⏱️ Time & Space Complexity